-Ram Singh MSc, IDPM(Cambs) FCMI MIET CIOB BSc(Hons)
+Ram Singh MSc, IDPM(Cambs) FCMI MIET MAPM BSc(Hons)

-Ram has a Masters Degree in Engineering with PRINCE2 ®.
+Ram has a Master’s Degree in Engineering, MoP ®, MSP ®, PRINCE2 ® & PTLLS.
 His first degree was in Mathematics.
-A certified International Post Graduate Diploma (IDPM) in Project Management from Cambridge University.
+He also has a certified International Post Graduate Diploma (IDPM) in Project Management from Cambridge University.

-He has organised several cultural events including Indian bands Alaap, Heera and Gurdas Maan among others, while at University.
+At University he organised several cultural events including world famous Indian bands Alaap, Heera and Gurdas Maan among others.

 As an ‘Enterprise Advisor’ for the Khalsa Academy he also supports the Black, Asian and Minority Ethnic community.